-These changes mean that Ancient Greece had a market economy that responded to the law of supply and demand fully three thousand years earlier than had been previously believed.
+These changes signify that Ancient Greece had a market economy that responded to the law of supply and demand thousands of years prior to the modern industrial revolution.

 International trade came before the rise of democracy

-Instead of simply eking out a living by planting whatever the local villages wanted and desired, farmers as far back as the Archaic era were already planning their crops according to the needs of international trade.
+Instead of simply eking out a living by planting whatever the local villages found feasible, farmers as far back as the Archaic era were already planning their crops according to needs of international trade.

 This means that separate individual markets for a consumer good would become merged with others to form one large market, aimed at large-scale trading.

-Adam Izdebski of the Jagiellonian University in Krakow, Poland and the Max Planck Institute for the Science of Human History and his colleagues, in a paper published in the November edition of The Economic Journal of Oxford University Press, are saying that this is proof that a true market economy existed in that era.
+Adam Izdebski of the Jagiellonian University in Krakow, Poland and the Max Planck Institute for the Science of Human History along with his colleagues, in a paper published recently in The Economic Journal of Oxford University Press, say this is proof that a true market economy existed in that era.

-And the concept of money and even counterfeiting was extant as far back as those times.
+The concept of money and even counterfeiting was extant as far back as those times, as well.

-But now, researchers have combined varying fields of scientific research to provide evidence for a market economy in ancient Greece — even including areas around the Black Sea where Greeks had settled — characterized by integrated agricultural production and a major expansion of trade.
+However, now, researchers have combined varying fields of scientific research to provide evidence of a market economy in ancient Greece—even including areas around the Black Sea where Greeks had settled—characterized by integrated agricultural production and a major expansion of trade.

 Specialization in olive and grape cultivation